flutrakrasniqi/Data-Analysis/README.md

   else:
       return None
 ```
+**YY** The value that we write after `return` keyword is the category for that row.
+Beside the four combination that are declare, the function return `None`.

 Now we want to apply this function to each row and save its results into new column called ‘bug_category’.
-The df.apply function applies a function along an axis of the DataFrame.
-As arguments we specify the function which will be applied and the axis (when axis= 1 or ‘columns’, the function is applied to each row).
+The `.apply` function applies a function along an axis of the DataFrame.
+As arguments we specify:
+- `the function` which will be applied and
+- `the axis` (when axis= 1 or ‘columns’, the function is applied to each row).
 ```python
 df['bug_category'] = df.apply (label_bug, axis=1)
 ```